Niverville, Manitoba: Economy

 Niverville's economy is based on agriculture and construction as the town has become a bedroom community for Winnipeg.
 Employers include the Great GORP Project (Food Industry), Spectis Moulders (polyurethane architectural products), Maple Leaf Foods (agribusiness), William Dyck and Sons (hardware store and lumberyard), Wiens Furniture (furniture, appliance and bedding retailer) and Niverville Credit Union.

 Arts and culture

 Niverville host an annual Niverville Olde Tyme Country Fair, which is held the second weekend of June.

-Niverville's Community Resource and Recreation Centre (CRRC) is the community's main indoor recreation complex that houses an athletic fieldhouse, theatre, and an ice hockey arena that is home to the Niverville Nighthawks of the Manitoba Junior Hockey League and Niverville Clipper ice hockey teams.
+Niverville's Community Resource and Recreation Centre (CRRC) is the community's main indoor recreation complex that houses an athletic fieldhouse and an ice hockey arena that is home to the Niverville Nighthawks of the Manitoba Junior Hockey League and Niverville Clipper ice hockey teams.
 The town's other recreational facilities include the Niverville Centennial Arena, Niverville Curling Club, an outdoor tennis court located at Niverville Middle School, a fitness and dance gym, a nine-hole golf course, and Hespeler Park.
 The Crow Wing Trail also runs through the town.

 A heritage wall documenting Niverville's history was opened on Main Street in 2021.
-A museum documenting local history, including a Red River Ox Cart, is located on the second floor of the CRRC.
+A museum documenting local history is located on the second floor of the CRRC.
+A Red River Ox Cart replica, which represents the vehicle that Mennonite settlers used to arrive in the area and interact with the local Métis at the time of founding of Niverville, stands outside the Centennial Arena.